byterubpay/byterub-site/_i18n/tr/resources/developer-guides/wallet-rpc.md

 ### **create_wallet**

 Create a new wallet.
-You need to have set the argument "--wallet-dir" when launching monero-wallet-rpc to make this work.
+You need to have set the argument "--wallet-dir" when launching byterub-wallet-rpc to make this work.

 Alias: *None*.